-If someone you know exhibits , he or she should not be left alone. .
+If someone you know exhibits warning signs of suicide, they should not be left alone.
+Call the U.S. National Suicide Prevention Lifeline at 800-273-8255.
 The Lifeline provides free, confidential support for people in crisis or emotional distress, 24/7 year-round.
-The Lifeline also offers an for people who prefer to reach out online rather than by phone.
+The Lifeline also offers an online chat for people who prefer to reach out online rather than by phone.

 What people said about him: “Rest in power, Calvin.
 I didn’t know you well, but God bless your soul.
 We have lost two Eagles this past week to suicide.
 Depression is real and it hurts.
 Please continue to check on one another … we can’t keep losing our classmates or each other!” —Stoneman Douglas student Mei-Ling Ho-Shing

 “This breaks my heart.
 Sending all the love in the world to the families.
 Never forget that 2/3 of all gun deaths are suicide.
 The suicide hotline is 1-800-273-8255.
 Never be afraid to reach out for help.
 Please know you are never alone in the way you feel.” —Stoneman Douglas student Lauren Hogg